Innovation Hub

 Web UI renders javascript code in ML Engine name leading to XSS

-An attacker authenticated to a MindsDB instance can create an ML Engine, database, project, or upload a dataset within the UI and give it a name (or value in the dataset) containing malicious arbitrary javascript code.
-Whenever another user enumerates the items within the UI, the malicious arbitrary javascript code will run.
+An attacker authenticated to a MindsDB instance can create an ML Engine, database, project, or upload a dataset within the UI and give it a name (or value in the dataset) containing javascript code that will render when the items are enumerated within the UI.

 SAI Security Advisory